Ava-Guidet/AI-Data-Assistant/README.md

-# Data Assistant
+# AI-style Data Assistant

-Data assistant that cleans, analyzes, and generates insights from messy business data using Python.
+AI-style data assistant that cleans, analyzes, and generates insights from messy business data using Python.

 ## Overview
 This project simulates a business data assistant that helps clean datasets, summarize them, and generate useful insights.